 After you’ve hired an intern, you’ll want to provide the intern with information to successfully launch the experience:

 Once your intern has made it past orientation and has started working on projects, there are a number of ways through your role as the mentor that you can build a successful experience.
-Introducing your intern to your direct colleagues as well as to key contacts and others within the organization.
+Introduce your intern to your direct colleagues as well as to key contacts and others within the organization.
 You may also encourage your intern to set up informational interviews with your colleagues to help the intern gain a broader perspective of the organization, industry, and career paths.
 Communicate often with your intern, to check in on your intern’s progress, offer training or suggest feedback.
 Find opportunities to bring your intern to meetings, conferences, and training to expand the intern’s understanding of the profession.
 Facilitate networking opportunities for your intern.

 Finally, schedule a mid-experience and final evaluation of the intern’s performance against expectations.
 An exit interview and follow up will enable you to understand your intern’s view of the experience that will help you continue to recruit strong candidates in the future and further strengthen your internship program.